NHK Okinawa Broadcasting Station: Radio 1

-On April 1, 2007, a relay station was opened in the form of FM wave conversion, but since signals are sent via satellite communication lines between the main island and Daito Island, it may not be possible to hear in extreme bad weather.
+On April 1, 2007, a relay station was opened using FM conversion, but since signals are transmitted via satellite communication lines between the main island and Daito Island, reception may be unavailable during extremely severe weather.

 NHK-FM

-It cannot be received all day except when sporadic E occurs from May to August.
-No relay station has been installed (the opening date is also undecided).
-In particular, the Daito Islands remain the only area in Japan where direct reception of NHK-FM radio broadcasts is not possible.
+NHK-FM generally cannot be received, except during sporadic E propagation from May to August.
+No relay station has been installed (and an opening date has not been determined).
+The Daito Islands remain the only area in Japan where direct reception of NHK-FM radio broadcasts is not possible.

 Multiple stations

 Since September 1, 2011, NHK Net Radio RADIRU★RADIRU, which simultaneously distributes NHK Radio 1, NHK Radio 2 and NHK-FM on the internet, has been launched in the Daito Islands.

-Initially, it was retransmitted only to four stations in Sendai, Tokyo, Nagoya, and Osaka, but in September 2016, it was broadcast in eight major cities nationwide: Sapporo, Hiroshima, Matsuyama, and Fukuoka.
-It became possible to listen to it, and it became possible to listen to programs "for Kyushu and Okinawa" from Fukuoka.
-However, since some programs that cannot be distributed simultaneously due to difficulties in handling rights are included, FM prefectural programs and some programs that cannot be distributed simultaneously due to difficulties in handling rights cannot be heard unless a line or relay station is established. local programs cannot be listened to on RADIRU★RADIRU.
+Initially, only broadcasts from four stations in Sendai, Tokyo, Nagoya, and Osaka were retransmitted, but in September 2016, coverage was expanded to eight major cities nationwide, adding Sapporo, Hiroshima, Matsuyama, and Fukuoka.
+This made it possible to listen to programs "for Kyushu and Okinawa" from Fukuoka.
+However, some programs cannot be distributed simultaneously due to rights restrictions.
+Consequently, prefecture-specific FM programs and other local programs cannot be heard on RADIRU★RADIRU unless a transmission line or relay station is established.